cfs-tools/cfs-basecamp/README.md

 ## Prerequisites
 The system can be developed on any GNU/Linux development host.
 The following commands install the development packages for a Debian/Ubuntu environment.
 Other Linux distributions should provide a similar set of packages but, the package names and installation tool names may vary.
-If you're running on a Raspberry Pi with a 32-bit Raspbian operating system then refer to the [GPIO Demo tutorial](https://github.com/cfs-tools/cfs-basecamp/tree/main/gnd-sys/tutorials/6-pi-gpio-demo) for details on how to configure and build the cFS.
+If you're running on a Raspberry Pi with a 32-bit Raspbian operating system please refer to the [cFS Raspberry Pi LED Control Project](https://openmissionstack.com/projects_read/gpio_demo) for details on how to configure and build the cFS.

     sudo apt-get update -y
     sudo apt-get install -y build-essential